Criticality, splitting theorems under spectral Ricci bounds and the topology of stable minimal hypersurfaces: The conformal method, criticality and splitting criteria

 satisfies:

 Moreover, the associated weighted Laplacian

 of a function $\psi$ satisfies

 Observe that, in dimension $n=2$, formulas \eqref{eq_ric_weight} and \eqref{eq_Lapl_weighted} become the well-known identities relating the Gaussian curvature and the Laplacian of conformally deformed metrics.
-The main computation, repeatedly used throughout the paper, is the following one essentially due to \cite{shen_ye_min}.
+The main computation, repeatedly used throughout the paper and essentially due to \cite{shen_ye_min}, is the following.
 Hereafter, we write